-No, there's a PG13 rating and a fantasy theme for the genre of comics we're interested in.
-We'd also like comics that are above a beginner skill level and are representative of the artist's best work.
+No, we'd like comics that are above a beginner skill level and are representative of the artist's best work.
 In regards to written work, some topics may be too abundantly present or just may overall not be appropriate for our audience and goals.
 Having said that, we're open to a wide range and are looking for a lot of variety in content.

 Stay away from the really graphic stuff and don't make a character that curses like a sailor and you'll probably be okay.